apmoore499/scraping_GSSL_groupdiy/README.md

 python compile_GSSL.py
 ```

-Improvements:
+Points for improvement
 - Incorporate comment upvote score so we can prioritise helpful comments
-- Maybe NLP algo to summarise and simplify text
 - Images would be useful
 - Hyperlinks would be useful
 - Expand to other threads
+- Maybe NLP algo to summarise and simplify text